 To hide this values from header edit php.ini and update below directive to Off

-If allow_url_fopen is enabled on your setup, It allows ile functions like file_get_contents() and the include and require statements which can retrieve data from http or ftp remote locations and execute their code.
+If allow_url_fopen is enabled on your setup, It allows ile functions like file_get_contents() and the include and requires statements which can retrieve data from HTTP or FTP remote locations and execute their code.

-We can disable any php function using disable_functions directive in php configuration file.
+We can disable any PHP function using the disable_functions directive in PHP configuration file.
 Disable all the functions which can be harmful and not used in applications.

 The open_basedir directive set the directories from which PHP is allowed to access files

-PHP supports “Dynamic Extensions” to load in php environment.
-We can disable any unused module to load in system by changing configuration file name.
+PHP supports “Dynamic Extensions” to load in the PHP environment.
+We can disable any unused module to load in the system by changing configuration file name.

 To allow users to upload files of maximum size, update following configuration value.

-2M # Maximum 2M of file user can upload
+2M #Maximum 2Mb of file user can upload

 Maximum execution time of each script